 Business to business (B2B)

 Customers, known in B2B direct businesses as buyers, are represented by a buyer organization in the B2B organization structure.
-Individual users who belong to buyer organizations must register under their respective organization.
+Users who belong to buyer organizations must register under their respective organization.

 A seller organization is created to own the organizations that own catalogs.
 The administrators who maintain the store's functions (such as customer service representatives, catalog and product managers) are termed seller administrators and belong directly to the seller organization.
 A child organizational unit (ou), B2B organization, is created under the seller organization to own the store (Business).